practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 Web](http://blog.programmableweb.com/2011/05/25/1-in-5-apis-say-bye-xml/) 20%
 of new APIs released in 2011 offered only JSON support.

-Of course, popularity is neither the best nor the only metric for evaluating design strategies; costs and benefits of different approaches can only be weighed out in the context of a real project.
+That said, popularity is neither the best nor the only metric for evaluating design strategies; costs and benefits of different approaches can only be weighed out in the context of a real project.
 To illustrate that point, we can consider how each of these API styles would impact the development of rstat.us.